 If baking from scratch, whisk together dry ingredients except yeast; set aside.

 Once flipped, top quickly with sauce, toppings and any cheese.
 Cook another 3 minutes with the lid closed, or until char marks appear but the crust is not burned.
 Because the crust is often thinner for grilling, it will rise some, but not so much that it takes longer to cook.
-You should be in and out of working on the grill in less than 15 minutes, easily.
+You should be in and out of cooking on the grill in 10-12 minutes.

-Remove the pizza with the pizza peel or tongs, cut and serve (and don’t forget to turn off your grill).
+Remove the pizza with the pizza peel or tongs, cut and serve.

 You can even make a thick crust pizza on the grill with my recipe or mix – just watch to make sure it doesn’t burn, since it has to cook for a bit longer.
 But SO worth it!

 Easily doubled.
 To make two 12-inch pizzas, use entire gfJules Gluten Free Pizza Crust Mix (or double dry ingredients listed here) and double liquid ingredients.

 **To bake without yeast:

 Instead of 1/2 cup water, add 1/2 cup of club soda at the very end, together with 1/4 cup of warm water.
 The dough will be very wet.

 As a member of Amazon Associates and other affiliate programs, I may earn a small amount from qualifying purchases; this amount goes to fund this blog and does not cost you anything additional.